Southampton-RSG/breccia-mapper/docs/source/deployment.md

 4. Edit this file to reflect your Ansible setup:
   - Use your server's hostname instead of `example.com`
   - Replace the secret key with some text known only to you
-5. If you would like a new superuser to be provisioned for the relationship mapper (e.g. during initial install), edit the following line of `playbook.yml`:
+5. If you would like a new superuser to be provisioned for the network mapper (e.g. during initial install), edit the following line of `playbook.yml`:

 ```yaml
 provision_superuser: false